danelahman/lograc-2022/README.md

 using an older version (which can be common in the case of pre-built binaries) will likely lead to errors when typechecking some of the Agda code here.
-For instance, the Windows binary linked in the above instructions is for version 2.6.0.1, which is roughly two years old and out of date.
+For instance, the Windows binary linked in the above instructions is for Agda version 2.6.0.1, which is roughly two years old and out of date.

 You can check the version of your Agda installation by running `agda --version` from command line.